Best T-Bill Duration in 2026 — Which Should You Choose?

 What is an Inverted Yield Curve — and Why Does It Matter for T-Bills?

-An inverted yield curve happens when short-term T-Bills yield more than long-term ones.
-This occurred in 2022–2023 when 4-week T-Bills were briefly yielding more than 52-week T-Bills.
+An inverted yield curve flips this.
+Short-term T-Bills pay more than long-term ones.
+This actually happened in 2022–2023 — 4-week T-Bills were briefly paying more than 52-week ones.
+If you assumed "longer = more yield," you would have picked the wrong one.

 Rolling Over (Reinvesting) vs Locking In — Which is Better?